chrisx8/pidash/README.md

 # Raspberry Pi Dashboard

-A dashboard for Raspberry Pi devices running Raspbian.
-Built with Flask on Python 3.
+A simple, lightweight system monitoring dashboard for Raspberry Pi devices running Raspbian.

 **ONLY Raspbian on Raspberry Pi is supported!
 You'll get errors if you run it another distro!**

+## Features
+- Simple and lightweight: less than 100KB and installs in less than a minute
+- Easily customizable: quickly add features and customize webpages (pull requests are always welcome!)
+- Monitor system resources (CPU, RAM, uptime, etc.)
+- View network information and running processes

 ## Run with a virtual environment